suebutton/helloworld/docs/protocol.md

 ```

 ### `POST /v1/support/app-links`

-Fetch app linking support for a merchant.
-Accepts an array of merchants or an individual merchant
+Fetch a manifest of app content linking support for a merchant.
+Accepts an array
+of merchants or an individual merchant.

 ##### Request Payload